-l, , M.D., D.O. or(other qual ified licensed medical provider) have
+l, , M.D., D.O. or (other qualified licensed medical provider) have

 examined the following

-(Print name of MD, DO or Other)
+(Print name of MD, DO or r Other)

 student, from High School/7-8 th grade

 school

 (Name of Student),

-who was removed from and/or prevented from participating or continuing to participate in a (sport) contest at the level (V, JV, 9th, 7-8th) due to exhibition of signs/symptoms/behaviors consistent with a concussion or who is known to have suffered a concussion.
-I have examined this student, and determined that the student is cleared to resume participation upon the completion of the directions provided below.
+in a(sport) contest at the with a concussion or who is known to have suffered

+a concussion.
+I have examined this student, and determined th at the student is cleared t o resume participation upon the completion of the

+directions provided below.

-PLEASE INDICATE YOUR DIRECTIONS BELOW
+PLEASE INDICATE YOU R DIRECTIONS BELOW

-Return to play protocol for concussion as outlined in Zurich Consensus Statement 2012 or as attached.

-Return to play protocol for concussion required under direction of Licensed Athletic Trainer or other qualified licensed medical provider as approved in above directive date Other: (explain):
+as approved in above directive cussion required under direc ction of licensed Athletic 1 Frainer or other qualified licensed medical provider participation in practice and competition on this

-Return to play protocol for concussion not required, and the student may return to participation in practice and competition on this

-VALID ONLY WITH ALL INFORMATION COMPLETED
+VALID ONLY WITH ALL INFORMATI ION COMPLETED

 Signature of Medical Professional

-Date:

-(MD, DO or other qualified Licensed Medical Provider as Approved in the Above Directive)
+Date: (MD, DO or other quali fied Licensed Medical Prov vider as Approved in the Above Directive)

 Contact Information:

+Address:

-Address: Phone:
+Phone: